Dojo Etiquette and Protocol

 As before, on the teacher's command, the teacher and class bow to each other, then turn 45 degrees to the east and bow.

 If no brown belt or higher is at the head of the class, the sensei or senior leading the class will dispense with the announcement and simply bow to the students.
-All bow at once, and the students say, "Domo arrigato gozai-imasu, Sensei" ("Thank you very much for teaching us, teacher").
+All bow at once, and the students say, "Domo arrigato gozai-imasu, Sensei" ("Thank you very much, teacher").

-The teacher responds, "Iie, gokorosan" ("No, thank you for doing what we are expected to do.")
+The teacher responds, "Iie, gokorosan" ("No, we all did what is expected.")

-All students and the teacher cross hands with clenched fists, right over left, and at the command "Skite," all kiai strongly and pull their hands sharply to the sides.
+All students and the teacher cross hands with clenched fists, right over left, and at the command "Keoskite," all kiai strongly and pull their hands sharply to the sides.

 Optionally, the teacher may call for the class to form a circle to thank each other for training.